V-YOP/krita-popup/README.md

 This popup is configurable, Many type of widgets can be placed and configured on it, including:

 1. [X] Tools
-2. [ ] Dockers those krita provided (multiple window support...?)
+2. [X] Dockers those krita provided (multiple window support...?)
+3. [x] Brushes
+4. [ ] other resources rather than brushes
-3. [ ] (checkable) Actions like eraser mode, mirror.
+5. [ ] (checkable) Actions like eraser mode, mirror.
-4. [ ] Specific Brushes and other resources
-5. [ ] A minimal tool option which will change with current tool
+6. [ ] A minimal tool option which will change with current tool
-6. [ ] View States, like brush size, flow
+7. [ ] View States, like brush size, flow
-7. [ ] Current Layer States, like blending mode, opacity, inherit alpha, locked...
+8. [ ] Current Layer States, like blending mode, opacity, inherit alpha, locked...
+9. Menus
+   1. [X] main menu
-8. [ ] Menus, like the top menu and submenu within it like 'Filter'
+   2. [ ] submenu within main menu like 'Filter'

 TODO: